Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In order to obtain a Right-of-Way encroachment permit, please fill out a permit application.
 Bring this application along with a drawing of how you plan to encroach in the Right-of-Way, and the $65.00 application fee (cash or check).
 Your permit application will be looked at within 1-2 days, depending on the Permit Supervisor’s schedule.

-To address concerns about the process or to request glare shields, follow the process below: Please have the following information ready when you call or email about a streetlight concern:
+To address concerns about a street light outage or to request glare shields, follow the process below: Please have the following information ready when you call or email the provider about a streetlight concern:

 Report an issue to Georgia Power